pranavaathrey/raytracer/readme-how-to-compile.txt

+install SMFL 2.6.2 (https://www.sfml-dev.org/download/sfml/2.6.2/) for Visual C++ (all directories listed below must be changed to the ones you're using of course)

 open the the program directory in x64 Native Tools Command Prompt for VS 2022
 |
 cd C:\Users\Pranav\Code\projects\raytracer\

-before compilation, paste these commands into the cmd prompt
+before compilation, paste these commands into the command prompt
 |
 set SFML_DIR=C:\Users\Pranav\Libraries\SFML-2.6.2
 set INCLUDE=%SFML_DIR%\include;%INCLUDE%